Data Query Language (DQL)

 Whereby:

-• gET, WHERE, AS keywords are informational only and may be omitted,
+• uSING, GET, WHERE, AS keywords are informational only and may be omitted,

 • case insensitive.

-• last n - retrieve the last n values of the specified data
+• limit n - retrieve the last n values of the specified data

-• average n [new v] - retrieve the average value calculated from the last n measurements, optionally including an additional value v
+• average n [new v] - retrieve the average value calculated from the last n measurements, optionally including the additional value v

-• minimum n [new v] - get the minimum value from the last n measurements, optionally taking into account the additional value v
+• minimum n [new v] - download the minimum value from the last n measurements, optionally taking into account the additional value v

 • maximum n [new v] - get the maximum value from the last n measurements, optionally taking into account the additional value v